 Many drumhead producers create their own specialty heads.
 They give the drummer something unique to try out and always a great sound.
 Usually, a drummer is a bit more experienced before trying specialty heads, but we say go for it if it piques your curiosity.

 Understanding the different types of drumheads and finding the right type is essential to achieving your drumming goals.
 Experimentation is key when you’re purchasing drumheads.
-At Yandas Music, we offer many percussion instruments for sale and, more importantly, years of experience to help you make the best choice for your drum kit needs.
+At Yandas Music, we offer a wide range of Drumheads for sale and, more importantly, years of experience to help you make the best choice for your drum kit needs.